One-month-old baby abandoned in a porch at Akatsi

-The baby was found at about 0530 hours Monday in the building believed to be a shop along the Xavi-Anta Estate Road by two women who were going to damp refuse.
+The baby was found at about 0530 hours Monday in the building believed to be a shop along the Xavi-Anta Estate Road by two women who were going to dump refuse.

 Sources at the Akatsi Police Station told the Ghana News Agency that the two women picked the baby after hearing her cry and brought her to the station.